amandamcg/joplin-new-theme-sandbox/README.md

 https://discourse.joplinapp.org/t/desktop-new-design-is-nearly-ready-please-cast-your-final-vote/9698/43

 # tl;dr
-You can see the theme in action from `index.html` in the public folder
+1. You can see the theme in action by downloading and viewing the public folder.
+2. Swap the themes by changing the index.html file at line 8
+3. If you cannot see the icon font, see the "simple server" instructions below.

 ## themes
 All the themes were built off the base theme, changing the variables.